luca-nik/luca-nik/README.md

 # Luca Nicoli

-Welcome to my GitHub!
-I'm Luca, a Computational Chemistry Ph.D. student at Scuola Normale Superiore with a strong background in Physics Engineering from Politecnico di Milano.
+Hi, I'm Luca, a Computational Chemistry Ph.D. student at Scuola Normale Superiore with a strong background in Physics Engineering from Politecnico di Milano.
 I specialize in developing multiscale atomistic models and integrating new modeling solutions into both existing commercial software and new in-house developments.

 ## 📫 Contact